kewisch/gdata-provider/README.md

 The Provider for Google Calendar is written as a WebExtension, which means most code is very familiar to (vanilla) website development with a few additional APIs to call.

-Additionally, it uses an experiment API to provider calendaring functionality which hopefully will become part of Thunderbird.
-Ideally yo do not have to touch anything in the `src/experiments/` or `src/legacy/` directory.
+Additionally, it uses an experiment API to provide calendaring functionality which hopefully will become part of Thunderbird.
+Ideally you do not have to touch anything in the `src/experiments/` or `src/legacy/` directories.
 If you do need to touch `src/experiments/calendar`, then please send a pull request to https://github.com/thunderbird/webext-experiments in addition.

-Test are written with jest and use a custom mock for the WebExtensions API.
+Tests are written with jest and use a custom mock for the WebExtensions API.

 ```bash
 $ npm run test